-&lt;sup>19 British Equestrian Trade Association's National Equestrian Survey 2019
+20 British Equestrian Trade Association's National Equestrian Survey 2019

 - reduced mobility, where the provision of footway space, obstructions and dropped kerbs are important issues. - 4.32 Other existing and new forms of micro-mobility such as e-scooters, e-bikes, adapted bikes, and bike trailer/e-cargo bikes have a potentially significant role to play in facilitating short distance mobility in the future.
-They can be an important part of the first-mile/last-mile component of journeys, for example between home, public transport and work, and reduce dependence on car travel and associated emissions, or as part of the low weight freight distribution in urban centres in the case of cargo bikes.
+They can be an important part of the first-mile/last-mile component of journeys, for example between home, public transport and work, and reduce dependence on car travel and associated emissions.
+They can also form part of low weight freight distribution in urban centres in the case of cargo bikes.
 The Government is undertaking trials of rental e-scooters in pilot areas across the country and is expected to consider legalisation on the future use of e-scooters which are currently illegal to use on public highways.
-However, they also present challenges in terms of highway design requirements and the sharing of space between users so infrastructure may need to be adapted to accommodate their use.
+However, e-scooters also present challenges in terms of highway design requirements and the sharing of space between users, so infrastructure may need to be adapted to accommodate their use in future.